-We have acted as counsel to SpringBig Holdings, Inc., a Delaware corporation (the "Company"), in connection with the Company's Registration Statement on Form S-1, as amended (File No. 333-271353) (the "Registration Statement"), filed by the Company with the Securities and Exchange Commission (the "Commission") on April 20, 2023, pursuant to the Securities Act of 1933, as amended (the "Act"), relating to the offer and sale by the Company of (i) up to 7,692,307 shares (the "Shares") of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), (ii) for some purchasers, in lieu of Shares, prefunded warrants to purchase shares of Common Stock (the "Warrants"), and (iii) the shares of Common Stock (the "Warrant Shares," and together with the Shares and the Warrants, the "Securities") issuable upon exercise of the Warrants.
+We have acted as counsel to SpringBig Holdings, Inc., a Delaware corporation (the "Company"), in connection with the Company's Registration Statement on Form S-1, as amended (File No. 333-271353) (the "Registration Statement"), filed by the Company with the Securities and Exchange Commission (the "Commission") on April 20, 2023, pursuant to the Securities Act of 1933, as amended (the "Act"), relating to the offer and sale by the Company of up to 11,550,678 shares (the "Securities") of the Company's common stock, par value \$0.0001 per share.
 The Securities are to be sold to the public as described in the Registration Statement and pursuant to the placement agency agreement referred to in the Registration Statement (the "Placement Agency Agreement") and, with respect to any institutional investors electing to enter into the securities purchase agreement referred to in the Registration Statement (the "Securities Purchase Agreement"), the Securities Purchase Agreement.
-We have assumed that the sale of the Shares and Warrants by the Company and the sale and exercise of the Pre-Funded Warrants will be at a price established by the Pricing Committee of the Board of Directors of the Company.
-We have also assumed that, (i) the Warrant Shares will be properly delivered to the persons exercising the Warrants and (ii) at the time of exercise of the Warrants, the consideration for the issuance and sale of the Common Stock in connection with such exercise plus any purchase price for the applicable Warrant is an amount that is not less than the par value of the Common Stock.
-With respect to the Warrant Shares, we express no opinion to the extent that, notwithstanding the Company's current reservation of shares of Common Stock, future issuances of securities of the Company, including the Warrant Shares and/or antidilution adjustments to outstanding securities of the Company, including the Warrants, may cause the Warrants to be exercisable for more shares of Common Stock than the number that then remain authorized but unissued and available for issuance.
+We have assumed that the sale of the Securities will be at a price established by the Pricing Committee of the Board of Directors of the Company.

-In connection with our acting as hereinabove described, we have examined and relied solely on originals or copies, certified or otherwise identified to our satisfaction as being true copies, of all such records of the Company, all such agreements, certificates of officers of the Company and others, and such other documents, certificates and corporate or other records as we have deemed necessary as a basis for the opinions expressed in this letter, including, without limitation, the following:
+In connection with our acting as hereinabove described, we have examined and relied solely on originals or copies, certified or otherwise identified to our satisfaction as being true copies, of all such records of the Company, all such agreements, certificates of officers of the Company and others, and such other documents, certificates and corporate or other records as we have deemed necessary as a basis for the opinion expressed in this letter, including, without limitation, the following:

-- (i) the Certificate of Incorporation of the Company, as in effect on the date hereof (the "Company Charter"); - (ii) the Bylaws of the Company, as in effect on the date hereof (the "Company Bylaws"); - (iii) the form of Placement Agency Agreement, the form of Securities Purchase Agreement and the Form of Pre-Funded Warrant, in each case, as filed as an exhibit to the Registration Statement (collectively, the "Transaction Documents"); - (iv) the Registration Statement, including all exhibits thereto; and - (v) resolutions of the Board of Directors of the Company relating to, among other matters, the issuance of the Securities and the filing of the Registration Statement.
+- (i) the Certificate of Incorporation of the Company, as in effect on the date hereof (the "Company Charter"); - (ii) the Bylaws of the Company, as in effect on the date hereof (the "Company Bylaws"); - (iii) the form of Placement Agency Agreement and the form of Securities Purchase Agreement, in each case, as filed as an exhibit to the Registration Statement (collectively, the "Transaction Documents"); - (iv) the Registration Statement, including all exhibits thereto; and - (v) resolutions of the Board of Directors of the Company relating to, among other matters, the issuance of the Securities and the filing of the Registration Statement.

-As to facts material to the opinions expressed in this letter, we have relied on statements and certificates of officers of the Company and of state authorities and on the representations, warranties and statements contained in the Transaction Documents.
+As to facts material to the opinion expressed in this letter, we have relied on statements and certificates of officers of the Company and of state authorities and on the representations, warranties and statements contained in the Transaction Documents.

-In rendering the opinions expressed in this letter, we have assumed, with your permission and without any investigation on our part, that:
+In rendering the opinion expressed in this letter, we have assumed, with your permission and without any investigation on our part, that: